 Other sources of funding

 There are a number of external funding bodies that exist to support study in the UK.
 Government departments, international agencies, charitable organisations and private companies may also be able to provide financial support for certain subject areas.
 A good starting point is to contact your local British Council office.
 They can provide up-to-date advice on what is available for your country and you can search for scholarships online.

-If you are leaving high school in Indonesia with the Certificate of Completion of Academic Secondary School you will need to take an additional course before being able to apply for an undergraduate course at York.
+If you are leaving high school in Indonesia with the Diploma - General / Islamic Senior Secondary School you will need to take an additional course before being able to apply for an undergraduate course at York.
 This could be A levels, the International Baccalaureate or a recognised foundation course.

 Visit the course pages for details of the entry requirements specific to your chosen course.
 Some courses also have additional requirements such as work experience or submission of written work.

 For a postgraduate taught course, such as a Masters, you would normally need a Bachelor degree from a recognised institution.

 Typically you would need at least the equivalent to a UK upper second class honours degree, however some courses will accept lower second class honours degrees.
 Actual requirements will vary by course.

 - A score of 3.0 out of 4.0 is considered comparable to a UK 2:1